brodjustice/semi_static/README.md

 = Integrating to your own app

-A number of helper method are  exposed by adding the following to your application_controller
+A number of helper methods are  exposed by adding the following to your application_controller.rb

     require 'semi_static/sign_in'
     include SignIn
     helper SemiStatic::SiteHelper

 In your controllers you can then for example use authenticate_admin!